venkatrb07/webui-playwright-cucumber-js/README.md

 1. Navigate to root directory of project in terminal.
 2. For Cucumber-js
    Selection of browser - Using the common parameter in the cucumber.js file and add the respective tag name to be executed.

-   To run - In terminal in root directory type - npx cucumber-js test Specify the path to features that you want to run in   - ['tests/**/*.feature']
+   To run - In terminal in root directory type - `npm run cucumberTest`

+   Specify the path to features that you want to run in   - ['tests/**/*.feature']

 ## 5. Creating New Tests